cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

     proofUpgrade: CommitmentProof,
     proofHeight: Height
 ) {
-    abortTransactionUnless(desiredChannelState == TRYUPGRADE || desiredChannelState == ACKUPGRADE)
+    abortTransactionUnless(desiredChannelState === TRYUPGRADE || desiredChannelState === ACKUPGRADE)

-    currentChannel = provableStore.get(channelPath(portIdentifier, channelIdentifier))
+    channel = provableStore.get(channelPath(portIdentifier, channelIdentifier))

-    // get underlying connection for proof verification connection = getConnection(currentChannel.connectionIdentifier)
+    // get underlying connection for proof verification connection = provableStore.get(connectionPath(channel.connectionHops[0]))

     // verify proofs of counterparty state
-    abortTransactionUnless(verifyChannelState(connection, proofHeight, proofChannel, currentChannel.counterpartyPortIdentifier, currentChannel.counterpartyChannelIdentifier, counterpartyChannel))
-    abortTransactionUnless(verifyChannelUpgrade(connection, proofHeight, proofUpgrade, currentChannel.counterpartyPortIdentifier, currentChannel.counterpartyChannelIdentifier, counterpartyUpgrade))
+    abortTransactionUnless(
+      verifyChannelState(
+        connection,
+        proofHeight,
+        proofChannel,
+        channel.counterpartyPortIdentifier,
+        channel.counterpartyChannelIdentifier,
+        counterpartyChannel
+      )
+    )
+    abortTransactionUnless(
+      verifyChannelUpgrade(
+        connection,
+        proofHeight,
+        proofUpgrade,
+        channel.counterpartyPortIdentifier,
+        channel.counterpartyChannelIdentifier,
+        counterpartyUpgrade
+      )
+    )

-    // if the counterparty sequence is not equal to the current sequence, then either the counterparty chain is out-of-sync or
+    // if the counterparty sequence is not equal to the current sequence, then
-    // the message is out-of-sync and we write an error receipt with our own sequence so that the counterparty can update
+    // either the counterparty chain is out-of-sync or the message is out-of-sync
+    // and we write an error receipt with our own sequence so that the counterparty
-    // their sequence as well.
-We must then increment our sequence so both sides start the next upgrade with a fresh sequence. if counterpartyUpgradeSequence != channel.upgradeSequence {
+    // can update their sequence as well.
+We must then increment our sequence so
+    // both sides start the next upgrade with a fresh sequence. if counterpartyUpgradeSequence != channel.upgradeSequence {
         // error on the higher sequence so that both chains move to a fresh sequence maxSequence = max(counterpartyUpgradeSequence, channel.upgradeSequence)
-        currentChannel.UpgradeSequence = maxSequence
+        channel.UpgradeSequence = maxSequence
-        provableStore.set(channelPath(portIdentifier, channelIdentifier), currentChannel)
+        provableStore.set(channelPath(portIdentifier, channelIdentifier), channel)

         restoreChannel(portIdentifier, channelIdentifier)
         return